Jcalle0000/inventoryOOP/README.md

 -- Comments can be found through the java files for through explanation -- Getters and setters are made for all objects

+Main code can be found in the src folder

 Main Abstract Class: <b> Screen </b>

 Classes built from Screen